LetMeTryItOut/LibrarySystem/README.md

 # Welcome to your own library system

+#This react app is configured using react hooks and redux, storing all data as initial redux memory and updating the same

 # Unzip the package and open the folder in Visual Studio code, go to LibrarySystem folder(extracted one)
 # In Terminal window of vs code > do "npm install" (which install all dependencies required for this project)